 how to save seeds of heirloom tomatoes

 I’VE ALWAYS JUST SMEARED the seedy innards of heirloom tomatoes on paper toweling, let them dry, and then stored them for the coming year–maybe rinsing the stuff in a strainer first, maybe not.
 That’s how to save tomato seeds the easy way.
 But fermenting the goopy gel and juice first for a few days offers some important benefits: The process may reduce some seed-borne diseases, and it also breaks down a germination-inhibitor in the gelatinous matter around the seed.
 (It also smells really bad, so pick your location wisely!)
-The story (also in podcast):
+The story:

 Like everything in gardening—a pursuit I always remind myself is part art, part science—experts differ on just how to save tomato seed.
 I’ve listed links to some variations below.
 But basically, here’s the idea: